Jackie Rauch - students refer to me as Nurse Jackie

 Hi Summit Parents and Families,

-I am a nurse and in the state of Colorado I can only give medication under the direction of a doctor.
+I am a registered nurse and in the state of Colorado I can only give medication under the direction of a doctor.

 Medications I can give with online parent permission:

 Skin creams I can use with online parent permission:

 I can also use Saline eye wash with parent permission to wash out eyes.